Compulsory Acquisition

 Dominant ownership

-- Once dominant ownership is reached, the dominant owner must:
+- Once dominant ownership is reached, the dominant owner must elect to either:

-- require the outstanding security holders to sell their securities to the dominant owner; or
+- require the outstanding security holders to sell all of their equity securities to the dominant owner; or

-- provide the outstanding security holders with the right to require the dominant owner to purchase their security holdings in entirety.
+- provide each outstanding security holder with the right to require the dominant owner to purchase all of the outstanding holder’s equity securities.

 -